 We used the projects listed in our previous analysis as a basis for this update.
 We checked the status and technological pathways of each project previously referenced, in order to filter out those which were abandoned and those which do not comply with production criteria defined by the new regulatory framework (see section 1.3).
 Production capacity estimations were refined, especially for e-biofuels projects (differentiating the bio-share from the e-share of the final product).
-We decided to base our production capacity estimations on concrete plant announcements rather than on upscaling targets, which has led us to downscale our production estimations for some projects2.
+We decided to base our production capacity estimations on concrete plant announcements rather than on upscaling targets, which has led us to downscale our production estimations for some projects.
 This is why our total production capacity estimation is slightly lower than previously calculated (from 1.85 Mt to 1.7 Mt) despite having identified more projects.
-Finally, we tracked all public updates about already announced projects analysed in order to cross-check the information publicly available online, and to identify the main hurdles detailed in Section 3 of this briefing.
+Finally, we tracked all public updates about already announced projects as well as new project announcements.
+Personal communications were established with most of the projects analysed in order to cross-check the information publicly available online, and to identify the main hurdles detailed in Section 3 of this briefing.
 More details can be found about the methodology of the analysis in Annex.